 There are also butterflies that are able to fly particularly high.
-The painted lady butterfly has already been sighted at a height of 1,895 miles (3,050 m).
+The painted lady butterfly has already been sighted at a height of 1,895 miles (3,050 meters).

 The owlet moth Calyptra does not have its proboscis to suck nectar from plants but to sting animals and humans.
-It sucks their blood just like a mosquito and thus can also transmit diseases.
+Is it up to 0.2 inch (7 mm) long.
+The insect sucks blood just like a mosquito and thus can also transmit diseases.
 Yet, the butterfly does not live in Europe and can only be found in Southeast Asia.
 Don't panic!